Mohammed-Awaiz-projects/Fake-News-Data-Classification/README.md

 This repository contains code for a machine learning project focused on detecting fake news.
 The project utilizes Python and various libraries such as Pandas, NumPy, Matplotlib, NLTK, and Scikit-learn.

+Implemented a Natural Language Processing(NLP) based fake news detection system using NLTK and Scikit-learn, achieving an 88% accuracy and F1 score.
+Conducted comprehensive data cleaning and text preprocessing, including the removal of stop words, to enhance model performance.
+Utilized advanced NLP techniques such as TF-IDF for feature engineering, improving the model's ability to discern between fake and real news.

 ## Overview